TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/YamlSyntax/Index.rst

-The :ref:`TYPO3 coding guidelines for YAML <cgl-yaml>` define some basic rules to be used in the TYPO3 Core  and extensions.
+The :ref:`TYPO3 coding guidelines for YAML <cgl-yaml>` define some basic rules to be used in the `TYPO3 Core`:pn:  and extensions.
 Additionally, yaml has general syntax rules.

-These are recommendations that should be followed for TYPO3.
+These are recommendations that should be followed for `TYPO3`:pn:.
 We pointed out where things might break badly if not followed, by using MUST.

 * File ending ``.yaml``